A Whole House Fan Company

 It doesn’t make much sense to use an air conditioner to cool your home when the outside air is cooler than inside.
 So in areas with hot days and cool nights, people often use whole house fans to exhaust hot indoor air once the outside temperature drops below about 70°F. Whole house cooling fans operate during the evening or at night during hot summer days to cool the house.
 Whole house fans should not be confused with low-velocity attic ventilation fans, which only removes hot air from the attic and do nothing to cool the living space.

-Whole house fans are installed in the ceiling, in an opening that is cut into the attic.
+New whole house fans are installed in the ceiling, in an opening that is cut into the attic.
 They exhaust indoor air out through attic vents, replacing it with cool, fresh outside air drawn in through open windows.
 Residents turn on the fan and open windows when the outside temperature drops below the inside temperature, and for best results, they leave the fan on for several hours–preferably overnight.
 This cools the house down and also flushes built-up heat (much of which would otherwise find its way back into the home) out of the attic.

 In some climates–those with wide swings between day and nighttime temperatures, such as drier, inland sites–whole house fans can replace air conditioning altogether.
 In others, they can reduce the run time of the air conditioner and precool the home so the air conditioner doesn’t have to work as hard.
 Residents with air conditioning are often able to use a whole house fan exclusively in spring and fall, and during much of the summer, turning on the air conditioner only on extremely hot or humid days.